 Many molded rubber bellows tend to have a large extended-to-retracted ratio, and the overall bellows are stiffer.

 Dynatect has a variety of manufacturing processes to produce molded bellows in either style.
 Dynatect’s Gortiflex rubber bellows have an excellent extended-to-retracted ratio, meaning the tight compression can satisfy a more dynamic range of motion.

 Molded bellows typically have a more rounded peak at each convolution:

-Sometimes bellows are referred to as “convoluted tubing”, yet the mounting requirements and ability to flex qualify these as more than simply “tubing”.
-Flanges and collar options, along with back-up plates and worm-gear clamps, satisfy common mounting requirements.
-While mounting accessories can be specified at the time of order, it is better to think about mounting requirements at the time of quote.
+Sometimes bellows are referred to as “convoluted tubing”.
+Flange and collar options, backup plates, and worm-gear clamps satisfy common mounting requirements.
+While mounting accessories may be specified at the time of order, it is best to consider the mounting requirements at the time of quote.